Output Perturbation for Differentially Private Convex Optimization: Faster and More General: Excess Risk Bounds for Conceptual Output Perturbation Method

 All proofs are relegated to the Appendix.

 Note that if we do not have access to $\Delta_{F}$ (or do not wish to compute it), then we can replace $\Delta_{F}$ in the probability density function of $z$ by it's upper bound, given in \cref{prop:sc sensitivity}.
-This will still ensure the algorithm is $(\epsilon, \delta)$-private and all of our excess risk bounds still hold.
+This will still ensure the algorithm is $(\varepsilon, \delta)$-private and all of our excess risk bounds still hold.

 In the remainder of this section, we will study particular classes of functions and aim to understand how well our output perturbation method performs at privately minimizing the (worst case over all functions in the class and data sets $X \in \XX^n$) excess risk on these classes.
 We begin with strongly convex, Lipschitz functions in \cref{subsection 2.3: sc Lip ER bounds} and then add additional smoothness assumption in \cref{subsection 2.4 convex lip}.
-We then move to general convex (possibly not strongly), Lipschitz functions in \cref{subsection 2.5: smooth sc}.
-Finally, we consider convex, Lipschitz, smooth functions in \cref{subsection 2.6: convex smooth}.
+We cover the non-strongly-convex case in~\cref{app: Sec 2 proofs}.
 Our general strategy will be to estimate (upper bound) the sensitivity $\Delta_{F}$ of functions in a given class and then use convexity, Lipschizness, and smoothness to upper bound the excess risk of our algorithm $\ER$, in terms of $\Delta_{F}.$

 For the remainder of this paper, unless otherwise stated, we fix $n, d \in \mathbb{N}$ and consider \ul{$\XX$ as a fixed arbitrary set} in any space.